pubvis-GOSH/project_management/meeting_notes/meetings.md

 # 08.12.2023

-Attendees: JH, DS, AL
+Attendees: JH

-Apologies: SK
+Apologies: SK, AL, DS

+The team couldn't make it today, so we will catchup again next week.

 A catchup after Christmas to discuss priorities going forward.